microsoft/FLAML/flaml/nlp/README.md

 # AutoML for NLP

-The nlp module automatically tunes the hyperparameters for NLP tasks, currently we support four tasks: sequence classification, sequence regression, multiple choice and summarization.
+This directory contains utility functions for the nlp module, which automatically tunes the hyperparameters for NLP tasks, currently we support four tasks: sequence classification, sequence regression, multiple choice and summarization.

 For how to install NLP and usage cases please refer to: